Nathaniel-Slyte/IRM_Courses/OS_And_Programming/README.md

 - C/Python by freeCodeCamp.
 Very in-depth, they sometimes spend too much time on some details but are very good.
 (If you end up skipping things, please look the "pointers" part)

 > You'll have to install and figure out how to compile a program in C on linux.
 Luckily, I've got something for you: https://www.youtube.com/watch?v=lrx5dcB_4Oo
+>
+> Also, the C video uses "CodeBlocks" for developing C programs.
+I encourage you to try out other text editors lke Atom or VsCode and do the compilig by hand using the video above as a starting point.

 https://www.youtube.com/watch?v=KJgsSFOSQv0